-Ysgol Bryn Elian's Sixth Form offers you a purposeful academic and caring environment in which you will be supported and guided so that you achieve the very best that you can be.
+Ysgol Bryn Elian's Sixth Form offers you a purposeful academic and caring environment in which you will be supported and guided in order that you achieve the very best that you can be.
 Our last Estyn report commented that: 'The school provides exceptional support and guidance to pupils... this provision is an outstanding feature of the work of the school.'
 We rightly pride ourselves on the high quality of teaching and personal mentoring that, along with your own enthusiasm and commitment will help you realise your ambitions.

-We have a well-deserved reputation for excellence in examination results, including the Welsh Baccalaureate.
+We have a well-deserved reputation for excellence in examination results, including the Welsh Baccalaureate, and are also very proud of the Duke of Edinburgh Award that is successfully completed by our students.

 Our motto, 'Achievement for All' is at the very heart of all that we do.
 Our Estyn report recognised that 'The vision of Achievement for All is shared by all and more importantly is evident in all aspects of the school's work.'
 Here, you are known for the individual that you are, and guidance will be tailored to your needs.
 We really do strike the balance between academic success and offering you opportunities to participate in a huge array of extra-curricular activities, to help develop a range of skills and to broaden your experience.

 Life in the Sixth Form here at Bryn Elian will enable you to make the best decisions for your future.
 Dedicated support is provided for UCAS applications and preparation for the world of work.
 We pride ourselves on the care we take to fully equip you for your future and work in partnership with many providers to ensure you have the best curriculum choice available and specialist advice.

-The Sixth Form at Bryn Elian is a happy, well-supported and a constantly innovating place to study.
+The Sixth Form at Bryn Elian is a happy, well-supported and constantly innovating place to study.
 We welcome enquiries from any student who shares our belief in quality and care.